wkgcass/vproxy/README.md

 ```shell
 make init
 ```
 to initiate submodules and some other init work.

-A java agent is required as a patch for gradle.
-Copy `misc/modify-gradle-compiler-args-agent.jar` to `~/.gradle/` before compiling this project.

 </details>